 You May Also Enjoy Love Carrot Cake?
 Then These Healthy Carrot Muffins Are For You!

-- Tin Chickpeas
+- Tin of chickpeas

 - Sunflower Oil

-- Dried Harissa Spice (or can use quarter teaspoon each of dried cumin, coriander, garlic & paprika instead)
+- Dried Harissa Spice (or you can use quarter teaspoon each of dried cumin, coriander, garlic & paprika instead)

 - To make these crispy chickpeas you can soak and cook your own chickpeas but truth be told it’s a bit of a fuss.
 The quicker version is to take a tin of cooked chickpeas, drain it and then rinse off the chickpeas inside.
 Pat the chickpeas dry with some kitchen paper.